I know why people search “Why I Left eXp Realty” so often.

 The reality is that achieving success as a real estate agent requires a lot of hard work.

-An eXp Realty agent might leave the brokerage because of this discrepancy between their hopes and their efforts.
+An eXp Realty agent might leave the brokerage because of discrepancies between their hopes and efforts.

-When joining a new organization, it’s crucial that you know exactly what to expect.
+When joining a new organization, you must know exactly what to expect.

 Don’t rush into the decision, or you might get overwhelmed (keep reading…)

-The process of launching a new real estate business is tough.
+The process of launching a new real estate business is challenging.

 I’ve been there.
 I get it.